Updated on 11 April 2023

 We may also process your personal data (including sensitive personal data) where:

 - it is necessary for medical purposes (for example, in a medical emergency)

 - it is necessary to protect your or another person’s vital interests

 - we have your consent to do so (for example to monitor the diversity of visitors to the Southbank Centre).
 We will also ask for your consent to provide you with information about products and services and fundraising activities which may be of interest to you (apart from where it is appropriate for us to rely on our legitimate interests to do so).

 Giving you control

-With your consent, we will tell you about events, concerts, shop offers, priority booking and information about our site (for example when our roof garden opens, or updates on building works on site).
+We may tell you about events, concerts, shop offers, priority booking and information about our site (for example when our roof garden opens, or updates on building works on site).
 Occasionally, we may include information in these communications from partner organisations or organisations who support us.
-We make it easy for you to tell us how you want to hear from us (by logging onto our website and updating your preferences in the “My Account” section) or by telling our Ticket Office team over the phone or in person.
+We make it easy for you to tell us how you want to hear from us (by logging onto our website and updating your preferences in the 'My Account' section) or by telling our Ticket Office team over the phone or in person.
 You can opt out from these marketing communications at any time – every email sent to you will tell you how to do this.